tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 ```java
 import javax.swing.JOptionPane;
 ```
 These panes use a different syntax to a normal text field, and only require one line of code.
-To create a JOptionPane you simply need to declare a variable e.g. `width` and then type this in:
+To create a JOptionPane you simply need to declare a variable, for example `width`, and then type this in:
 ```java
 width = JOptionPane.showInputDialog("Width", "Enter the width");
 //the first parameter is the title and the second is the background text.